Table of Contents

 Assessing the Damage Post Disaster

 Learn how one of Mosaic’s 360º mobile mapping cameras, the Mosaic 51 has been helping with post-storm management.
-Meanwhile, the Mosaic 51 can be found in Florida, collecting street-level data on the aftermath of Hurricane Ian.
+The Mosaic 51 is in Florida collecting street-level data on the aftermath of Hurricane Ian.

-And that’s one of the things about the camera, with, your camera, with the removable hard drive, and the workflow and all that, we’ve got to where we can basically have stuff live within 24 hours, which we could do.
-We couldn’t do before.
+With your camera, the removable hard drive, and the simplified workflow, we’ve gotten to where we can basically have stuff live within 24 hours.
+We couldn’t do that before switching to Mosaic.

 Mike Vorce, President Site Tour 360